scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_1.md

 * Access to all devices in the lab
 * Understand the Docker virtualization environment and Cisco 8000 Emulator
 * Understanding of the lab topology and components
-* Access the SONiC nodes
+* Access the SONiC nodes and verified their operational state

 ## Virtualization Stack

 The software virtualization stack used in this lab consists of several layers.
 At the base Linux OS level it is possible to run this lab either on bare metal or in a virtualized environment.
 In our dCloud lab we're running the 4-router topology inside 4 host Ubuntu VMs.
 The scale requirements for Cisco 8000 can be found at the link [HERE}(https://www.cisco.com/c/en/us/td/docs/iosxr/cisco8000-emulator/cisco8000-hardware-emulator-datasheet.html)

-To create the SONiC environment we are using Containerlab to orchestrate and manage our container-based network topology.
+To create the SONiC environment we are using Containerlab (https://containerlab.dev/) to orchestrate and manage our container-based network topology.
 Containerlab allows us to use a yaml definition file to spin up a Dockerized Cisco 8000 hardware emulator (C8k emulator).
 The C8k emulator itself utilizes qemu/kvm to create a nested virtual machine which contains the simulated hardware environment.
 Within that simulated environment VXR will boot the SONiC operating system.

 For connectivity between virtual SONiC routers we use point-to-point VXLAN tunnels between the host-VMs.
 For connecitivty between the SONiC VMs and external test VM clients are using linux bridges.